Carmel-Jane/UI-UX-modern-app/README.md

-# Modern Landing Page :computer: :art:
+# UI/UX Modern App :computer: :art:
 https://modern-website-example.netlify.app

 Welcome to HooBank, a modern, responsive landing page designed with user experience in mind.
 This project showcases the power of Tailwind CSS in bringing designs from Figma or Excalidraw to life on a webpage.